International Association of Music Libraries, Archives and Documentation Centres: Activities

-IAML holds annual conferences and has implemented four main programmes, together known as the "R projects" of musicology: Répertoire international des sources musicales (RISM), Répertoire international de littérature musicale (RILM), Répertoire international d'iconographie musicale (RIdIM) and Répertoire international de la presse musicale (RIPM).
+In addition to annual conferences or congresses, IAML has implemented four main programmes, together known as the "R projects" of musicology: Répertoire international des sources musicales (RISM), Répertoire international de littérature musicale (RILM), Répertoire international d'iconographie musicale (RIdIM) and Répertoire international de la presse musicale (RIPM).
 IAML publishes a journal, Fontes Artis Musicae, with articles on music librarianship and bibliography as well as reports on IAML conferences and on the progress of the "R projects".

 Annual conferences

-IAML holds annual meetings in different locations around the world.
+IAML holds annual conferences or congresses in different locations around the world.
 Occasionally, meetings are held jointly with other professional organizations.
-After the founding meetings held from 1949 to 1951, annual meetings commenced in 1954.
+After the founding meetings held from 1949 to 1951, annual meetings commenced in 1954. and have since run continuously, including an online-only meeting in 2020 during the Covid19 pandemic.

 Répertoire international des sources musicales

 RISM was founded in 1953 and deals with the bibliography of sources in music and music literature from Greek antiquity up to 1800.

 Répertoire international de littérature musicale

 RILM, founded in 1966, covers music literature through two online databases: RILM Abstracts of Music Literature, which extends from 1967 to the present, and RILM Retrospective Abstracts of Music Literature (RILM Retro), which covers literature from before 1967.